13. June 2018, 18:15 Uhr

 The confusion about Brexit has just become considerably greater.
 Yes, the government has survived voting on the amendments to its EU Withdrawal Bill without a formal defeat.
 Yet that was achieved only at the price of an increased danger of the Prime Minister’s eventual downfall later on by aggravating the factional infighting in the Tory party.

-To explain why, let us delve into the details of that contentious amendment calling for a “meaningful vote” by Parliament on the deal struck by HM government and the EU in the fall.
-On the surface of it, it appears simple enough: Should Parliament be dissatisfied with that Brexit deal, it may reject it and send the government back to the negotiation table in Brussels.
+To explain why, let us delve into the details of that contentious amendment calling for a “meaningful vote” by Parliament on the deal struck between HM government and the EU in the fall.
+On the face of it, it appears simple enough: Should Parliament be dissatisfied with that Brexit deal, it may reject it and send the government back to the negotiation table in Brussels.
 Crucially, this procedural twist is intended to avoid a no-deal Brexit where the UK crashes out of the EU on 29 March next year without any agreement in place.
 That is no small fry: According to the existing draft of the bill, a no-vote by Parliament on the Brexit deal would simply effect the UK leaving the EU without any deal – just as the Secretary of State for Exiting the EU, David Davis, has been stating time and again since last November when the bill was introduced.
-However, not only has the amendment attempting to keep that scenario from becoming reality been defeated (if only narrowly in the face of a rebellion by europhile Tories aborted eventually): Its related amendments, aiming to strike out the bill’s fixing the date of the UK’s exit from the EU to that infamous March 29, 2019 have all been defeated, too.
+However, not only has the amendment attempting to keep that scenario from becoming reality been defeated: Its related amendments, aiming to strike out the bill’s fixing the date of the UK’s exit from the EU to that infamous March 29, 2019 have all been defeated, too.

-By offering promises (mind: promises, not factual amendments) to both the europhile as well as the eurosceptic factions within the Conservative Parliamentary Party on this matter, i.e. that such an amendment will be introduced and, respectively, that there never will be such an amendment, it is now impossible for the government to maintain its precarious balance in the House of Commons.
+By offering promises (mind: promises, not factual amendments) to both the europhile as well as the eurosceptic factions within the Conservative Parliamentary Party on this matter, i.e. that precisely such an anti-no-deal amendment will be introduced and, respectively, that there never will be such an amendment, it is now impossible for the government to maintain its precarious balance in the House of Commons.
 As soon as one of those factions will be going into open rebellion over the amendments made to the Withdrawal Bill, the government will be defeated – throwing open a whole range of conceivable developments from there.
-And with the defeat of the amendment discussed above, the risk of a no deal-Brexit has not been mitigated, at the very least.
+And with the defeat of the “meaningful vote” amendment as discussed above, the risk of a no-deal Brexit has not been mitigated, at the very least.

 [Original version as of 13 June, updated on 20 June]